tonellicueto/ill-said_thoughts_blog/_posts/2021-12-31-therethinkingmanifesto.md

 author:
 - "Iasafro Maesman"
 - "Josué Tonelli-Cueto"
-content: "I intend just three things: to rethink, to rethink and to rethink. [...]
+description: "I intend just three things: to rethink, to rethink and to rethink. [...]
 In rethinking—recombining, remixing, rewriting/resaying, rediscussing—thoughts already out there, I am searching for articulating what I deem important to be rethought."
 date: 2021-12-31 23:59:59
 categories: manifesto
 tags: